anacierdem/libdragon-docker/README.md

     npm run make -- -C your/path

-Also keep in mind that the same docker container (with the default name of `libdragon`) will be used for all the git cloned libdragon instances, deleting your changes in the containers outside of the working folder.
+Keep in mind that a single docker container with the name of `libdragon` will be run for all the git cloned libdragon instances and the global installation's instance if any.
+Starting a new container will remove the old one, deleting your changes in it outside of your working folder.

 ### NPM scripts